Register of Companies

 In Italy, all the Companies have to be registered in the Register of Companies.
 The Register is computerized and publically accessible.
 It can be inspected by anyone.

 Registration and deposit of certificates in the Register of Companies have various legal implications (establishing a right, available for public inspection, registration office character).
-If the facts are not registered as required by law, claims cannot be asserted against third parties.
+If the data are not recorded as required by law, claims cannot be asserted against third parties.

 The Register of Companies is made up of two sections: